-Auditor notes: Area managers engage with land grant universities and research groups extensively.
-Additionally, multiple examples were observed of public outreach and education regarding sustainable ag.
-Advances in the field of sustainable ag are directly attributable to research conducted on HNRG properties.
+Auditor notes: Area managers engage with land grant universities and research groups.
+Additionally, multiple examples were observed of public outreach and education regarding sustainable agriculture.
+Advances in the field of sustainable agriculture are directly attributable to research conducted on HNRG properties.